raphael-group/LAML/README.md

 ```
 run_laml -c <character_matrix> -t <tree_topology>
 ```
+## Input
 LAML requires the following two input files:
 1. A file containing the character matrix, a [comma-separated values (CSV) file](https://en.wikipedia.org/wiki/Comma-separated_values) that has rows representing  cells and columns representing target sites.
 This file must have a header showing a list of site names and every subsequent line must begin with the cell name.
-Values of the character matrix must be either non-negative integers or '?', with 0 indicating the unmutated state, other integers indicating mutated state, and '?' as the missing data character (which should also be specified by the user explicitly using the `-m` flag).
+Values of the character matrix must be either non-negative integers or '?', with 0 indicating the unmutated state, other integers indicating mutated state, and '?' as the missing data character.
 Refer to the paper for more details.
 2. A tree topology, given in [newick format](https://en.wikipedia.org/wiki/Newick_format).

 See an example character matrix in [examples/example1/character_matrix.csv](https://github.com/raphael-group/LAML/tree/laml/examples/example1/character_matrix.csv) and an example tree topology in [examples/example1/starting.tree](https://github.com/raphael-group/LAML/tree/laml/examples/example1/starting.tree)

-While not strictly required, mutation priors can have a large effect on the outputs.
+LAML allows some flexibility on the format of the input character matrix using `-m` and `--delimiter`.
+In addition, while not strictly required, mutation priors can have a large effect on the outputs.
 If no mutation priors are provided, LAML assumes uniform priors by default.
-We provide details on how you can specify the mutation prior input file in the **Input options** section.
+Refer to the **Input options** section for more details about `-m`, `--delimiter`, and `-p`.

+## Output
 There are four output files:

 1. `<output_prefix>_trees.nwk`: The output tree with time-resolved branch lengths